 In 2015 the Russell Sage Foundation partnered with the Robert Wood Johnson Foundation on an initiative exploring the social, economic and political effects of the Affordable Care Act (ACA).
 Research funded through this collaboration addresses important questions about the consequences of health care reform in the U.S.—from financial security and family economic well-being, to labor supply and demand, participation in other public programs, family and children’s outcomes, differential effects by race/ethnicity/nativity or disability status, and politics and views of government.

-In 2016, the Russell Sage Foundation partnered with the William T. Grant Foundation to build a data archive that covers every public school and school district in the United States.
-The database will serve to foster new research on policies, practices and programs that are most likely to reduce educational inequality.
+In 2016, the Russell Sage Foundation partnered with the William T. Grant Foundation to build the Stanford Education Data Archive, a data archive developed by Sean Reardon and colleagues that covers every public school and school district in the United States, and to co-fund two rounds of small grants for research projects that analyze these data to deepen our understanding of educational opportunity and success.